 Hopefully, this exhibition will trigger thoughts about the importance of emotions in our world and show why the study of emotions in classical antiquity may help us better understand the contemporary social and cultural environment.
 We may often be puzzled by emotions, but we cannot ignore them.

-Recommended Viewing: The exhibition “A World of Emotions: Greece, 700 BC–200 A.D.,” curated by Angelos Chaniotis, Nikolaos Kaltsas, and Ioannis Mylonopoulos, and designed by Daniel Kershaw, is on view at the Onassis Cultural Center New York from March 9 to June 24.
+Recommended Viewing and Reading: The exhibition “A World of Emotions: Greece, 700 BC–200 A.D.,” curated by Angelos Chaniotis, Nikolaos Kaltsas, and Ioannis Mylonopoulos, and designed by Daniel Kershaw, is on view at the Onassis Cultural Center New York from March 9 to June 24.
 The exhibition is free and open to the public.
 Additional information is available at http://onassisusa.org/exhibitions/a-world-of-emotions.

 “‘A World of Emotions’ in Greek Art Unmasks the Stony Faces” by Holland Cotter, New York Times, March 23, 2017, http://nyti.ms/2pAP3Gu